framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

             b-squared (* b b)]
         (+ a-squared b-squared)))

-`let` is following by a vector of bindings -- pairs of symbol and expression -- and then one or more expressions.
+`let` is followed by a vector of bindings -- pairs of symbol and expression -- and then one or more expressions.
 It creates a local binding for each pair by evaluating the expression and binding it to the name (symbol), and then it evaluates the expressions in its body and returns the last expression's value (in the same way function bodies are evaluated).